timescale/docs/api/_hyperfunctions/max_n/max_n.md

       - column: max_n
         type: MaxN
         description: >
           The compiled aggregate.
-Note that the exact type will be MaxInts, MaxFloats, or MaxTimes depending on the input type
+Note that the exact type will be `MaxInts`, `MaxFloats`, or `MaxTimes` depending on the input type
 ---